Brouwer fixed-point theorem: First proofs

 At the dawn of the 20th century, the interest in analysis situs did not stay unnoticed.
 However, the necessity of a theorem equivalent to the one discussed in this article was not yet evident.
 Piers Bohl, a Latvian mathematician, applied topological methods to the study of differential equations.
-In 1904 he proved the three-dimensional case of our theorem, but his publication was not noticed.
+In 1904 he proved the three-dimensional case of the theorem, but his publication was not noticed.

 It was Brouwer, finally, who gave the theorem its first patent of nobility.
 His goals were different from those of Poincaré.
 This mathematician was inspired by the foundations of mathematics, especially mathematical logic and topology.
 His initial interest lay in an attempt to solve Hilbert's fifth problem.
 In 1909, during a voyage to Paris, he met Henri Poincaré, Jacques Hadamard, and Émile Borel.
 The ensuing discussions convinced Brouwer of the importance of a better understanding of Euclidean spaces, and were the origin of a fruitful exchange of letters with Hadamard.
 For the next four years, he concentrated on the proof of certain great theorems on this question.
 In 1912 he proved the hairy ball theorem for the two-dimensional sphere, as well as the fact that every continuous map from the two-dimensional ball to itself has a fixed point.
 These two results in themselves were not really new.
 As Hadamard observed, Poincaré had shown a theorem equivalent to the hairy ball theorem.
 The revolutionary aspect of Brouwer's approach was his systematic use of recently developed tools such as homotopy, the underlying concept of the Poincaré group.
 In the following year, Hadamard generalised the theorem under discussion to an arbitrary finite dimension, but he employed different methods.
 Hans Freudenthal comments on the respective roles as follows: "Compared to Brouwer's revolutionary methods, those of Hadamard were very traditional, but Hadamard's participation in the birth of Brouwer's ideas resembles that of a midwife more than that of a mere spectator."

 Brouwer's approach yielded its fruits, and in 1910 he also found a proof that was valid for any finite dimension, as well as other key theorems such as the invariance of dimension.
 In the context of this work, Brouwer also generalized the Jordan curve theorem to arbitrary dimension and established the properties connected with the degree of a continuous mapping.
 This branch of mathematics, originally envisioned by Poincaré and developed by Brouwer, changed its name.
 In the 1930s, analysis situs became algebraic topology.